 When you want your curtains to make a splash, these elegant panels are designed and patterned to look as if you have flowing water gracefully pooling beneath your feet.
 Gentle, elongated waves in various shades of grey ripple across the fabric and work with the natural draping to imagine a waterfall within your home.

-You might want to check: Know About Eclipse Blackout Curtains
+You may want to read: Know About Eclipse Blackout Curtains

 Grey Velvet Blackout Curtains